 A double tall tale to tell.

 Today it can be pretty difficult to imagine what a simple cup of coffee once looked like.
-Before there were cappuccinos, espressos and lattes, coffee was something you’d pick up for a dime at the local café, a lifeless caffeinated affair that went well with a blue plate special or a slice of pie.
+Before there were cappuccinos, espressos and lattes, coffee was something you’d pick up for a dime at the local café, a lifeless caffeinated affair that went well with a blue plate special or a slice of apple pie.

 In 1971 a quiet revolution began.
 In Seattle, a single store opened for business in the Pike Place Market selling premium roasted coffee beans culled from the far reaches of the globe and exotic coffee machines to brew them to perfection.
 The company’s name was pulled from the pages of Herman Melville’s Moby Dick – Starbucks.
 The logo, a bare breasted siren of the sea.